Who We Are

 Image 4

-By meeting people where they are, both physically and spiritually, we sow seeds of faith and eternal hope.
+By meeting people where they are, both physically and spiritually, we are given the opportunity to sow seeds of faith and eternal hope.
 Some seeds will take root immediately, while others may grow over time.
 Our volunteers trust that every interaction is part of a greater plan.
-Their calling is simply to show up, serve faithfully, and let God work through them.
+Their calling is simply to show up, offer help and hospitality, and let God work through them.

 Our mission is rooted in biblical teachings that define our purpose and direct our work.
 These guiding principles strengthen our commitment to serving in this unique environment.